rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 gcloud version
 ```

-**Understanding the output**: You should see Python 3.11+, Docker, kubectl, and gcloud all installed and ready.
-This is your complete development environment - no local setup required.
+You should see Python 3.11+, Docker, kubectl, and gcloud all installed and ready.
+This represents your complete development environment with no local setup required.

-**Why install these tools**:
-- **gcloud** will be used in later exercises to manage Google Kubernetes Engine clusters
-- **kubectl** is essential for deploying and managing applications on Kubernetes
-- **docker** is already available in Codespaces for container operations

 ---

 ## Exploring the SRE Application

-### Step 4: Install Application Dependencies
+### Step 4: Navigate to Exercise Directory and Install Dependencies

 ```bash
 # Navigate to the exercise directory